xhwang2017/RDSim/examples/genotypes_simulation/README.md

 This generates PLINK files (exome.bim, exome.fam, and exome.bed) containing the merged exome genotypes for all simulated individuals.
 The simulated exome genotypes contains 4,416,858 variants.

-# Step 5: Dertemine the simulation type to generate causative variants
+# Step 5: Dertemine the Simulation Type to Generate Causative Variants

 ## 1. Case-based simulation
 The simulation covers 1,508 rare diseases, including 694 autosomal dominant (AD) and 814 autosomal recessive (AR) conditions.
 Each rare disease patient has a mutation associated with a specific rare disease.